nodesman/essential-education/books/harmful_people/outline.md

 - Documentation and Seeking Support
     - The pragmatism of principled action and documentation
     - Navigating formal systems (HR, Legal) effectively
+        - **See `case_study_normative_clarity.md` for the full text.**
+        - **Case Study Summary: The Power of Normative Clarity.** An individual faces a manager who exhibits unacceptable behavior (e.g., yelling, public domination of subordinates).
+While colleagues are hesitant or unsure, this individual possesses a clear, unwavering understanding of professional norms—that such behavior is objectively unacceptable and that their own questions or pushback are valid.
+        - **The Core Advantage:** This clarity is not idealism; it is a strategic advantage.
+It prevents the gaslighting and reality-distortion common in such power dynamics.
+The individual does not question their own perception, freeing them to act decisively.
+        - **The Action:** Armed with this confidence, the individual navigates the appropriate formal channels (e.g., HR).
+They present the issue not as a personal grievance, but as a clear violation of established professional conduct.
+        - **The Outcome:** The system, when presented with a clear, evidence-based case, is compelled to act.
+The manager is removed, not because of a complex political battle, but because one person had the clarity to frame the behavior for what it was.
+This demonstrates that confidence in objective standards can be the most potent tool for forcing accountability.
 - Understanding When Legal/Formal Action is Relevant

 ## Part 4: Underlying Dynamics (Potential Areas)